adequatesystems/crypto-c/README.md

 ```

 ## License
-The Makefile and Extended C/C++ library used for convenient building and testing of cryptographic algorithms is licensed separately to this repository.
-See <https://github.com/adequatesystems/extended-c/> for more information on that license.
+The source for Blake2b, CRC16, CRC32, MD2, MD5, SHA1, SHA256 and the associated device utility header is released into the Public Domain under the Creative Commons Zero v1.0 Universal [license](LICENSE.md).

 The source for SHA3 is (re)released under the MIT license (MIT) which can be viewed in the relevant [sha3.c](src/sha3.c) and [sha3.h](src/sha3.h) files.

-The source for Blake2b, CRC16, CRC32, MD2, MD5, SHA1, SHA256 and the associated device utility header is released into the Public Domain under the Creative Commons Zero v1.0 Universal [license](LICENSE.md).
+The remaining build and workflow utilities are components of Adequate Systems' `build-c` repository, which is licensed separately to this repository.
+See <https://github.com/adequatesystems/build-c/> for more information on that license.